April 23, 2020

 By accepting employment with Kenyon College, you have a responsibility to the College and to your fellow employees to adhere to certain rules of behavior and conduct.
 The purpose of these rules is not to restrict your rights, but rather to be certain that you understand what conduct is expected and necessary.
-When each person is aware that he or she can fully depend upon fellow workers to follow the rules of conduct, then our organization will be a better place to work for everyone.
+When each person is aware that they can fully depend upon fellow workers to follow the rules of conduct, then our organization will be a better place to work for everyone.

 Generally speaking, we expect each person to act in a mature and responsible way at all times.
 However, to avoid any possible confusion, some of the more obvious unacceptable activities are noted below.
 Your avoidance of these activities will be to your benefit as well as the benefit of Kenyon College.
 This list is not all inclusive and, notwithstanding this list, all employees remain employed "at-will."
 If you have any questions concerning any work or safety rule, or any of the unacceptable activities listed, please see your supervisor for an explanation.